-We recognize service revenue in accordance with the Commission's Staff Accounting Bulletin No. 104, "Revenue Recognition," and the Financial Accounting Standards Board, or FASB, Emerging Issues Task Force, or EITF, Issue No. 00-21, "Revenue Arrangements with Multiple Deliverables."
+We recognize service revenue in accordance with the authoritative guidance for revenue recognition, including guidance on revenue arrangements with multiple deliverables.
 Revenue is recognized only when the price is fixed or determinable, persuasive evidence of an arrangement exists, the service is performed and collectability of the resulting receivable is reasonably assured.

 We primarily derive revenues from the sale of services to customers executing contracts with terms of one year or longer.
 These contracts generally commit the customer to a minimum monthly, quarterly or annual level of usage and specify the rate at which the customer must pay for actual usage above the monthly, quarterly or annual minimum.
-For these services, we recognize the monthly minimum as revenue each month provided that an enforceable contract has been signed by both parties, the service has been delivered to the customer, the fee for the service is fixed or determinable and collection is reasonably assured.
+For these services, we recognize the monthly minimum as revenue each month, provided that an enforceable contract has been signed by both parties, the service has been delivered to the customer, the fee for the service is fixed or determinable and collection is reasonably assured.
 Should a customer's usage of our service exceed the monthly minimum, we recognize revenue for such excess usage in the period of the usage.
 For annual or other non-monthly period revenue commitments, we recognize revenue monthly based upon the customer's actual usage each month of the commitment period and only recognize any remaining committed amount for the applicable period in the last month thereof.

-We typically charge customers an installation fee when the services are first activated.
-The installation fees are recorded as deferred revenue and recognized as revenue ratably over the estimated life of the customer arrangement.
-We also derive income from services sold as discrete, non-recurring events or based solely on usage.
-For these services, we recognize revenue when the event or usage has occurred.
+We typically charge customers an integration fee when the services are first activated.
+The integration fees are recorded as deferred revenue and recognized as revenue ratably over the estimated life of the customer arrangement.
+We also derive revenue from services sold as discrete, non-recurring events or based solely on usage.
+For these services, we recognize revenue once the event or usage has occurred.